iromli/dusky/README.md

 Dusky
 =====

-Dusky is a small MySQL wrapper on top of async MySQLdb, patched for use in Tornado-based app.
+Dusky is a lightweight wrapper around async MySQLdb, patched for use in Tornado-based app.

 Install
 -------

-Since Dusky is not available at [pypi](http://pypi.python.org), you'll need to grab this library manually:
+Since Dusky is not available at [PyPI](http://pypi.python.org), you'll need to grab this library manually:

 * `python setup.py install`